pireddag/csvTable/README.md

 After you do this, you will be able to load the `csv-table` package through the `Document-> Style -> Add package` menu item or through the "plus" icon in the lowest icon bar.

-Once the plugin is loaded, you will be able to insert a table contained in a `.csv` file by means of the "t a b l e tab" key combination.
-If you type "t a b l e tab", TeXmacs will open a file selection window and will upon file selection insert the table contained in the file at the cursor position.
+Once the plugin is loaded, you will be able to insert a table contained in a `.csv` file by means of  either of the commands the plugin provides, that is the menu item and the "t a b l e tab" key combination.
+If you issue the command by choosing the "Insert table from csv file..." menu item or by typing "t a b l e tab", TeXmacs will open a file selection window and will upon file selection insert the table contained in the file at the cursor position.

 The plugin checks whether the cursor is in plain text or in a `big-table` environment, and opens the file selection window only if the check is positive; if it is not, it issues a warning through the `table-message-widget` widget (`table-message-widget` needs some work to become elegant).

 ### Details

-The shortcut, defined inside the Scheme file `progs/csv-table-init.csm`, executes the `insert-csv-table` function, defined inside the Scheme file `progs/csv-table.csm`, using as function argument the name of the file selected by means of the selection window.
+The shortcut and menu item, defined inside the Scheme file `progs/csv-table-init.csm`, execute the `insert-csv-table` function, defined inside the Scheme file `progs/csv-table.csm`, using as function argument the name of the file selected by means of the selection window.

 The `insert-csv-table` function inserts the data into the current buffer.